kimpea/queen-frontend/README.md

 ### Production vs. Deployed

 Whilst the website was in production mode, the sources for all images did not require the /queen-frontend/, however, in the deployed version, for the images to appear in GitHub pages, I had to place /queen-frontend/ in front of all images sources.
-I also had to do the same for the external JavaScript file.
+I also had to do the same for the external CSS and JavaScript files.

+The live demo of the website can be found [here](https://kimpea.github.io/queen-frontend/#home).

 # Credits, Acknowledgements and Media